abhiaiyer91/apollo-fragment/README.md

-Once you have your client setup to make these kind of queries against the cache, we can now use the React integration: All we have to do is pass the id of the fragment you're looking for, the typename, and the selection set in a named fragment.
+Once you have your client setup to make these kind of queries against the cache, we can now use the React integration: All we have to do is pass the id of the fragment you're looking for, and the selection set in a named fragment.

 ```js